purplemonkeygamejam/purplemonkeygamejam.github.io/index.md

 This time we'll be holding the event at [General Assembly](https://generalassemb.ly) in downtown Boston, and we're very excited.

-Also, we're currently looking for a keynote speaker.
-Any devs who want to speak, please reach out to us.

 Free registration can be done here: <{{ site.data.event.register_url }}>

 Follow us on twitter [@purplemonkeygj](http://twitter.com/@purplemonkeygj) for updates.